 Eligibility criteria, payment rates and how to apply.

-The Teachers’ student loan reimbursement scheme is a pilot programme aimed to increase recruitment and retention in areas of greatest need.
+The teachers’ student loan reimbursement pilot aims to increase recruitment and retention of languages, physics, chemistry, biology and computer science teachers.

 - 2013 to 2014